garrido02/CS50_AI/README.md

 2a - PageRank - Write an AI to rank web pages by importance.

-2b - Write an AI to assess the likelihood that a person will have a particular genetic trait.
+2b - Heredity - Write an AI to assess the likelihood that a person will have a particular genetic trait.

 <br></br>

 ### Project 3 - Optimization:

 3 - Write an AI to generate crossword puzzles.

+<br></br>

+### Project 4 - Machine Learning:

+4a - Shopping - Write an AI to predict whether online shopping customers will complete a purchase through supervised learning.

+4b - Nim -  Write an AI that teaches itself to play Nim through reinforcement learning.

+<br></br>